-G and Tea is a cleverly named new restaurant/bar at The Star in Pyrmont, Sydney, Australia, only opened a few months ago at time of writing.
+G and Tea is a cleverly named new restaurant/bar at The Star in Pyrmont, Sydney, Australia, only opened a few months ago.
 Tea house by day and alcohol bar by night, this fancy looking place was somewhat hard to find if you come by the light rail.

-I booked afternoon at G and Tea bar online for 3 people, and it was $25 per person, very cheap compared to other places in Sydney.
+I booked afternoon at G and Tea bar online for 3 people, and it was $25 per person in 2019, very cheap compared to other places in Sydney.

 At only $25 per person, it was okay, considering high tea elsewhere is much more expensive.
 However, I was disappointed at the overall experience – the food was very boring and sub-par for high tea and The Star’s standards.